An unprecedented season of the Open Era: due to Covid-19 the events are suspended for six months (between early March & late August) – after the revival, the calendar is slightly modified & the regular ATP ranking frozen; to the end of the season and at the beginning of the new one, almost all match

 2021

-# Novak Djokovic is only one win away to become the first man since Rod Laver in 1969, capturing four majors within a season, but he wrongly estimates his physicality at the US Open (he did the same during the Olympics trying to play singles & mixed doubles, ultimately not winning a medal in any draw), and deflated loses 0-3 the final to Daniil Medvedev, who helps Russia to win two team competitions (ATP & Davis Cups); the Serb finishes the season as a leader for the record 7th time (surpassing Pete Sampras‘ six)
+# Novak Djokovic is only one win away to become the first man since Rod Laver in 1969, capturing four majors within a season, but he wrongly estimates his physicality at the US Open (he did the same during the Olympics trying to play singles & mixed doubles, ultimately not winning a medal in any draw), and being deflated he loses 0-3 the final to Daniil Medvedev, who helps Russia to win two team competitions (ATP & Davis Cups); the Serb finishes the season as the ranking leader for the record 7th time (surpassing Pete Sampras‘ six)

 2022